The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Let me tell you something.

-Uh sea turtle gotta lay eggs.
+Sea turtle got to lay eggs.

-I mean, that's you know, you don't make a reservation for that.
+I mean, that's, you know, you don't make a reservation for that.

-You know, you don't call ahead, give an American express number and say, I think I'm gonna be in, but maybe I'm late, I'll show up on the beach the next day.
+You know, you don't call ahead, give an American Express number, and say, I think I'm going to be in.

 Now we're being told that lights on the beach will send the mother sea turtles dashing back into the ocean.

-Well, that's the th I'm being asked if they closed down South Beach.
+I'm being asked if they closed down South Beach.

 I don't know.